Jujie-YANG/durhack_2022_2/README.md

 # The second Durhack in 2022 (Theme: DATA AUGMENT)

-- Questions to ask sponsors:

-  - [ ]why before predicting X_test, we need to fit?
-Does it pre-train the test data!!??
-  - [ ]dot product - similarity (stock)??
 - ## To-Do List:

   - [X] Fill missing data value with 0
   - [X] Feature Engineering